u-p/R-ACT-R/README.md

 # 01.11.2021:

-. some changes were made to 'functions.R' file, mainly about printing the output in sensible ways
+. some changes were made to the 'functions.R' file, mainly about printing the output in sensible ways

 . no "functional" changes though which means all earlier models should generate the same predictions